AI Summary

 Each milestone below corresponds to a public pricing change, product launch, or material adjustment.
 Major events use a filled marker; minor adjustments use a faded one.

-Current four-tier app + usage-based API
+Four-tier app (Unlimited top tier) + usage-based API

-Captured runwayml.com/pricing (USD): Free $0, Standard $15/user/mo ($12 annual), Pro $35 ($28 annual), Unlimited $95 ($76 annual) with Explore-mode unmetered generation, Enterprise contact.
+Captured runwayml.com/pricing (USD): Free $0, Standard $15/user/mo ($12 annual), Pro $35 ($28 annual), Unlimited $95 ($76 annual) with Explore-mode unmetered generation and a 2,250-credit allowance, Enterprise contact.
 Separate developer API priced per credit with five spend-gated usage tiers ($100-$100k/mo caps).

 Four-tier seat pricing (pre-Unlimited)